welkson/SecAuthAPI/README.md

 ## Motivation

 Insiders pose a great threat to organizations due to their capacity of exploiting privileged access for inappropriate gain.
-Traditional access controlsolutions are not able to deal with insiders, and some solutions apply concepts of self-adaptation to handle such problems.
+Traditional access control solutions are not able to deal with insiders, and some solutions apply concepts of self-adaptation to handle such problems.
 Existing  work has been focused on detecting or how to respond to a detected insider.
 However, in order to allow the dynamic adaptation of access control policies, it is necessary to clearly specify what modification actions can be applied to a policy.
 Such actions can then be used for the definition of adaptation plans.